Achieving Model Fairness in Vertical Federated Learning: Related Works

 \subsection{Algorithmic Fairness in Machine Learning}

 There are two well-developed mathematical definitions for model fairness.
-First, the {statistical} (or demographic) {parity} refers to the property that the demographics of those receiving a certain outcome should be identical to the demographics of the population overall \cite{calders2009building}.
-Second, equal opportunity (equalized odds) requires the true positive (and false positive) rates across the demographics to be identical \cite{hardt2016equality}.
-Recently, a generalization of equal opportunity, difference of equal opportunities (DEO), is reported in \cite{donini2018empirical}.
-Based on the above definitions for fairness, the existing methods that promote fairness in machine learning can be roughly categorized into three groups, that is, pre-processing methods, post-processing methods, and in-processing methods.
+First, the {statistical} (or demographic) {parity} refers to the property that the demographics of those receiving a certain outcome should be identical to the demographics of the population overall~\cite{calders2009building}.
+Second, equal opportunity (equalized odds) requires that the true positive (and false positive) rates across the demographics be identical~\cite{hardt2016equality}.
+Recently, a generalization of equal opportunity, a difference of equal opportunities (DEO), is reported in~\cite{donini2018empirical}.

+Based on the above definitions for fairness, the existing methods that promote fairness in machine learning can be roughly categorized into three groups, namely, pre-processing methods, post-processing methods, and in-processing methods.

-In pre-processing methods \cite{calmon2017optimized,feldman2015certifying,kamiran2012data,luong2011k}, the training data is refined for fairness reasons.
-For example, \cite{kamiran2012data} discussed three pre-processing strategies, namely, massaging, reweighing, and sampling, that promote fairness more efficiently than simply removing the protected attribute from the dataset.
-A similar method that removes fairness-sensitive features in advance was proposed in \cite{luong2011k}.
-It is underscored that all the training data should be collected in advance for pre-processing, which is not achievable in federated learning for privacy reasons.
+In pre-processing methods~\cite{calmon2017optimized,feldman2015certifying,kamiran2012data,luong2011k}, the training data is refined for fairness reasons.
+For example, Kamiran and Calders~\cite{kamiran2012data} discussed three pre-processing strategies, namely, massaging, reweighing, and sampling, that promote fairness more efficiently than simply removing the protected attribute from the dataset.
+A similar method that removes fairness-sensitive features in advance was proposed by Luong et al.~\cite{luong2011k}.
+To apply pre-processing methods, all the training data have to be collected in advance for pre-processing.
+This may not be achievable in federated learning for privacy reasons.

-The post-processing methods re-calibrate a learned model based on its prediction scores within the demographics for fairer predictions \cite{corbett2017algorithmic,dwork2018decoupled,hardt2016equality,menon2018cost,pleiss2017fairness}.
-In particular, \cite{hardt2016equality} developed a constrained optimization problem for post-processing, where the prediction accuracy can be retained while adjusting the prediction scores within the demographics to enhance fairness. \cite{corbett2017algorithmic} investigated the trade-off between the accuracy and fairness of the model for post-processing methods.
+The post-processing methods re-calibrate a learned model based on its prediction scores within the demographics for fairer predictions~\cite{corbett2017algorithmic,dwork2018decoupled,hardt2016equality,menon2018cost,pleiss2017fairness}.
+In particular, Hardt et al.~\cite{hardt2016equality} developed a constrained optimization problem for post-processing, where the prediction accuracy can be retained while adjusting the prediction scores within the demographics to enhance fairness.
+Corbett-Davies~\cite{corbett2017algorithmic} investigated the trade-off between the accuracy and fairness of the model for post-processing methods.
 However, since accuracy and fairness requirements are not addressed simultaneously, they typically cannot be balanced well in those methods.